Know your options

 T1Detect is JDRF'S education and awareness program for type 1 diabetes.
 Find out more about the importance of screening, different ways to get screened, and what to do after you've received your results.

-Network of people
+A network of people

 Ask the Experts Program

-A group of type 1 diabetes experts are available to offer support and answer questions about early screening and what the results mean.
-They can also provide advice about a plan for monitoring and future testing.
+A group of type 1 diabetes experts are available to offer support and answer questions about early screening and

 Get updates and more information about screening and treatment.